Achilles Tendon Injuries

 Achilles Tendon Rupture

-If you hear a pop or snap, have severe, sudden pain on the back of your heel and lower calf, or experience weakness in your foot when pressing down, you may have ruptured (torn) your Achilles tendon.
+If you feel a pop or snap, have a severe, sudden onset of pain on the back of your heel and lower calf, or experience weakness in your foot when pressing down, you may have ruptured (torn) your Achilles tendon.
 Although this injury often happens during intense activity, it can also occur from minor falls or missteps.
 It is important to seek prompt medical attention for a suspected rupture to maximize your treatment options and begin the healing process.

 Call for an Appointment